Roald87/TwinCatChangelog/docs/tc3.md

 - Tc Live Watch: Depending on Symbol Selection sometimes an increment was executed twice.
 - Compare tool: compare with target without PLC was not possible.
 - EthernetIP: EDS-Files with a Parameter-Value > INT64 and EDS-Files without Assembly were rejected.
-- Automation Interface: TcXaeShell froze while importing a xti file of an EL6652.
+- Automation Interface: TcXaeShell froze while importing a XTI file of an EL6652.
 - When a Tc2 Runtime was active and TwinCAT 3.1 XAE was trying to activate to configuration on the local hardware no error message was pointing to this error.
 - Axes might not be automatically renamed when copied and pasted between different folder levels.
 - Import of a device via XTI-File named "Device 0" lead to Visual Studio problem.